johnnyshankman/hihat/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is a bare bones app meant for use with big folders of music, such as something you might end up with if you used to use iTunes. _Simply hit the import icon in the top right, select a folder, wait for the import proces to finish, and use as you would any other media player._
+This is a bare bones app meant for use with big folders of music, such as something you might end up with if you used to use iTunes.

-Every time you boot the app from then on in, it'll load your library automagically!
+_Simply hit the import icon in the top right, select a folder, and wait for the import proces to finish.
+You can then use hiaht as you would any other media player._

-If you ever need to update your library, simply reimport. *hihat* will only import new files, and will update any metadata changes.
+If you ever need to update your library, simply reimport.
 This process is quick and takes about 1min per 10,000 songs in your library (100k songs = 10mins of processing).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->